Show cart

 great with blue skies and a light tail wind.
 Everything was in place:

-07:00: I checked my email and one of the safety boats had engine
+07:00: I checked my email and one of the safety boats had engine trouble

-boat to be with a dodgy engine) so we were now down to two cover
+with a dodgy engine) so we were now down to two cover boats but that was

+fine.
 08:00 The two cover boats made there way through Teddington lock

 on their way to the rendezvous at Putney Bridge.
+09:00 Kevin (one of the

-09:00 Kevin (one of the photographers) started his drive up to London
+photographers) started his drive up to London with his bike on board

-with his bike on board where he would park his vehicle and cycle back
+where he would park his vehicle and cycle back to Putney for the start,

-to Putney for the start, this would give us another vehicle to get us back
+this would give us another vehicle to get us back to our cars that will

-to our cars that will be left at Putney.
+be left at Putney.

-09:30 Tom arrives at Blue Chip with the truck to pick up the boards and
+09:30 Tom arrives at Blue Chip with the truck to

-the other two bikes
+pick up the boards and the other two bikes

 10:00 We set off for the starting point at Putney.